A Simple Three-Step Budget That Can Change Your Life

 Start with the obvious ones like Housing, Food, and Gasoline.
 Expand your categories to reflect your life.

 Look at your paycheck or another source of income.
 Your job is to manage that money—every single dollar.
 You do that by giving every dollar a job to do.
 You do that by pre-spending your entire paycheck on paper before spending any of it.
 Think of yourself as the boss, and those dollars are your employees.
-A good manager knows where the money is supposed to go and then follows through to ensure every dollar went where it was supposed to.
+A good manager knows where the money is supposed to go and then follows through to make sure that every dollar goes where it has been assigned.
 That’s a budget.

 Call it a zero-balance budget.
 It means that since every dollar has a job to do, at the end of the month, every dollar should have done its job and been spent, saved, or otherwise set aside by moving it out of the checking account.
 Theoretically, that brings your household bank account to $0.
 And if, for some reason, you didn’t budget exactly right, and the account has some money left in it, decide ahead of time where to move it so that the balance does return to $0.